NDevTK/AutoPause/README.md

 - Option to pause media when muted and not visible (Also supports tab mute, Not PiP due to lack of API on firefox)
 - Option to mute a tab when media is paused (Allows media switching without tab change using the unmute button)

-DOM Events:
-  autopause_action:  toggleFastPlayback, Rewind, togglePlayback, allowplayback, next, previous, pause, play
+DOM Event autopause_action: toggleFastPlayback, Rewind, togglePlayback, allowplayback, next, previous, pause, play

 # Testing
 https://ndevtk.github.io/AutoPause/